AnyBlok/anyblok-book/en/03_blok/01_external_blok.md

 ### Add dependency

-According to customers specification, we need to manage addresses, so we are going to depend on the [address blok][gh_address_blok] developed by the community and published in the [anyblok address python package ][pypi_address_blok].
+According to customers specifications we need to manage addresses, so we are going to depend on the [address blok][gh_address_blok] developed by the community and published in the [anyblok address python package ][pypi_address_blok].